-Risk type Description Management approach Metric Trend Market ris ks •• Gas Volatility in the international markets that set gas prices.
+Risk type Description Management approach Metric Trend Market risks •• Gas Volatility in the international markets that set gas prices.
 Physical and financial hedges.
-Portfolio management Stochastic † Decoupling of long- term contracts from hub prices.
+Portfolio management Stochastic ↑ Decoupling of long- term contracts from hub prices.
 Commodity prices Electricity Volatility in the Spanish and Portuguese electricity markets Physical and financial hedges.
 Optimisation of the power generating fleet.
-Stochastic † Penetration by renewables with zero marginal cost and intermittent production.
+Stochastic ţ Penetration by renewables with zero marginal cost and intermittent production.
 Gas Mismatch between gas supply and demand.
 Optimisation of contracts and assets worldwide.
-Deterministic/ Stochastic + Aggregate demand pressure in Spain in a context of energy efficiency.
+Deterministic/ Stochastic ↓ Aggregate demand pressure in Spain in a context of energy efficiency.
 Volume Electricity Reduction of the available thermal gap.
 Uncertainty about volume of hydroelectric output.
 Optimisation of the balance between supply and generation.
-Stochastic † Aggregate demand pressure in Spain in a context of energy efficiency.
+Stochastic ¢ Aggregate demand pressure in Spain in a context of energy efficiency.
 Regulatory Exposure to regulatory review of the criteria and returns recognised for regulated activities.
 Step up communications with regulators.
 Adjust efficiency and capital expenditure to recognised rates.
-Scenarios ↑ Different business units at different stages of maturity.
-Exchange ra ate Volatility in international currency markets.
+Scenarios Ť Different business units at different stages of maturity.
+Exchange rat e Volatility in international currency markets.
 Geographic diversification.
 Hedging via local-currency funding and derivatives.
 Monitoring the net position.
 Stochastic + Uncertainty about growth prospects in Latin America.
-Interest rate spread and credit Volatility in funding rates.
+Interest rate a spread and credit Volatility in funding rates.
 Financial hedges.
 Diversification of funding sources.
-Stochastic + Uncertainty about the interest rate scenario. Тах Ambiguity or subjectivity in the interpretation of current tax regulations, or due to a material amendment of same.
-Queries to independent expert bodies.
-Engagement of toplevel advisory firms.
+Stochastic + Uncertainty about the interest rate scenario. Тах Ambiguity or subjectivity in the interpretation of current tax regulations, or due to Queries to independent expert bodies.
+Engagement of top- level advisory firms.
 Adoption of the Code of Best Tax Practices.
-Recognition of provisions on a prudential basis.
-Scenarios ← → Different business units are affected by different taxes.
+Scenarios + + Different business units are affected by different taxes.